 Isn’t it funny that you hesitate to reveal something you’ll have to show anyway at a point to complete your sales process successfully?

-Let’s suppose you haven’t addressed pricing at all on your website, and your prospect calls you to speak further, what do you think their first question is going to be?
+Let’s suppose you haven’t addressed pricing at all on your website, and your prospect calls you to speak further; what do you think their first question will be?

 You’re right, 9 out of 10 people will ask you about the price of your products/services.
 Are you not going to answer their question then?

 In light of that, don’t you think not addressing pricing on your website is just a waste of your time?
-Educating your prospects about pricing will make sure you have quality leads who’ll more likely convert into paying customers.
+Educating your prospects about pricing will ensure you have quality leads more likely to convert into paying customers.

-Revealing your pricing to your customers when they come searching for it will make sure you’ll start gaining their trust from the first interaction, which takes us to our next point.
+Revealing your pricing to your customers when they search for it will ensure you’ll start gaining their trust from the first interaction, which takes us to our next point.

-Let’s just pause briefly on discussing customer behaviour and in turn focus on your behaviour from a potential customer’s point of view.
+Let’s just pause briefly to discuss customer behaviour and, in turn, focus on your behaviour from a potential customer’s point of view.

-Don’t you appreciate a business yourself that answers all your questions right off the bat without you having to push them for the information?
+Don’t you appreciate a business that answers all your questions immediately without you having to push them for the information?

-If you do, how is it a bad idea for your business to be transparent with your prospects?
+How is it a bad idea for your business to be transparent with your prospects if you do?

 Transparency is one of the most critical things to help you build your brand’s trust among your customers.
 If you aren’t discussing pricing on your website, you aren’t likely to be considered as being genuinely open and transparent.